freeCodeCamp/freeCodeCamp/docs/how-to-setup-freecodecamp-mobile-app-locally.md

 ## Running mobile curriculum tests

 > [!NOTE]
-> You need to follow this section if you're modifying the challenge test runner in the mobile app otherwise you can go ahead to the next section on how to open a Pull Request.
+> You only need to follow this section if you're modifying the challenge test runner in the mobile app.
+Otherwise, you can go to the next section on [how to open a pull request](#proposing-a-pull-request-pr).

 1. Clone a copy of the [freeCodeCamp repo](https://github.com/freeCodeCamp/freeCodeCamp) locally outside of your local copy of freeCodeCamp mobile repo.
 Your folder structure should look like this: